 Thermal Imaging Uses in 5 Key Locations

-Many businesses are using handheld temperature guns to scan their customers’ forehead from a distance of only a couple centimeters.
+Many businesses are using handheld temperature guns to scan their customers’ forehead from a distance of only a couple of centimeters.
 However, these are not always efficient for large buildings with high occupancies and a constant influx of visitors.
 This is where many decision-makers are turning to thermal cameras.

 Thermal cameras are an effective solution for all types of facilities, whether they accept customers and visitors, or just employees.
 Camera systems are installed a couple of meters from the individuals being scanned.
 This way, there is a minuscule risk between the operator and the individual being scanned.